hdsr-mid/peilbesluit_to_wis/README.md

 - One data/output/{datetime}/without_errors_that_will_be_used_for_FEWS_WIS_xml.csv
 - Optionally, one data/output/{datetime}/PeilbesluitPi.xml dependent on CREATE_XML (bool) in converter/constants.py

+##### Things to do afterwards:
+- Start PBE-specific FEWS-standalone (VAPD-Reken01) that contains the shapefile of peilgebieden representing current year, including relations with measurement locations of waterheight
+- Copy PeilbesluitPi.xml to import folder of FEWS-SA
+- Run workflows "Import peilbesluit", "Nabewerking peilbesluit import" (choose suitable period via T0 and "standaard begintoestand"), "Peilbesluit-evaluatie uur" and "Peilbesluit-evaluatie dag"

 ### Usage
 1. Make sure you have Anaconda installed.
 Verify by: Windows key -> 'Anaconda Prompt 3 (Prod)'.
 Note that you can not use cmd as: